Skip to content

 Sivatel Bangkok Listed by qilin Ransomware Group

-On June 21, 2026, the qilin ransomware group added Sivatel Bangkok to its public leak site, confirming that internal files had been exfiltrated from the Thai luxury hotel operator.
+On June 21, 2026, the qilin ransomware group added Sivatel Bangkok to its public leak site, claiming that internal files had been exfiltrated from the Thai luxury hotel operator.

 Public reporting indicates the hotel chain suffered a ransomware intrusion in which attackers copied sensitive internal documents before encrypting systems.
 The qilin leak portal now displays proof of the theft, though the exact volume of data and the number of individuals affected remain undisclosed.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, yet such documents frequently contain guest details, employee information, vendor contracts, and operational spreadsheets that can be pieced together for identity theft.